johnsonk16/GroceryBasket-/ProgressUpdates.md

 ### What will you do this week?
 * Complete a working and functional prototype
 * Begin implementing the UI for each page
+* Reorganize branches and delegate each function
+* Push code of skeleton/home page
+* Divide the work

 ### Any blocking issues/challenges need to be addressed?
 * Determining which diagrams would work best for the design document.
 For example, whether to use a Sequence Diagram or Collaboration Diagram.